MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-dispose-retire.md

 4. Choose the **Insert FA Bal.
 Account** action.
 A second journal line is created for the balancing account that is set up for disposal posting.

     > [!NOTE]
-    >   Step 4 only works if you have set up the following: In the **FA Posting Group Card** window for the posting group of the fixed asset, the **Disposal Account** field contains the general ledger debit account and the **Disposal Bal.
+    >   Step 4 only works if you have set up the following: On the **FA Posting Group Card** page for the posting group of the fixed asset, the **Disposal Account** field contains the general ledger debit account and the **Disposal Bal.
 Account** field contains the general ledger account to which you want to post balancing entries for appreciation.
 For more information, see the "To set up fixed asset posting groups" section in [Set Up General Fixed Asset Information](fa-how-setup-general.md).
 5. Choose the **Post** action.

 If you sell or dispose of part of a fixed asset, you must split up the asset before you can record the disposal transaction.
 For more information, see [Transfer, Split, or Combine Fixed Assets](fa-how-trans-split-combine.md).